A chance to meet others and share solutions

 Where and when are LinkUps held?

-Please look at on the left side of this page for dates and venues.
+Please look at on the top left of this page for dates and venues.
 We aim to deliver LinkUps in various parts of the UK at the rate of at least one per month.
 Sometimes the location is determined by funding we may receive; sometimes it is determined by demand, so do let us know if you are interested.

 Please do let us know of any location where there is reason to believe that a group of 10 or 15 people might find a LinkUp helpful.